PhilipAbed/RenovateTutorial/README.md

 4) Select `Update dependency php to v8.1` and select `Close pull request`
 5) This will trigger Renovate to run and the Dependency Dashboard will appear under the `Issues` section - navigate to it

+Note - it may take a minute to appear.

 ### The Dependency Dashboard includes:
   - Overview of all updates that are still to-do: